• Resources

 Presentations from groups using HPC resources, update from HPC staff, and time to socialize with other HPC users.

 These informal gatherings, occurring every two months, allow HPC users from across campus to learn about research computing projects both within and outside of their domain, encouraging interdisciplinary collaboration, cross-pollination, and the knowledge exchange of HPC tricks and techniques.
-At each meeting, two presenters will share their experiences with using the Henry2 cluster, including a discussion of computational methodologies and a summary of research results.
+At each meeting, two presenters will share their experiences with using the Hazel cluster, including a discussion of computational methodologies and a summary of research results.

 Typical symposium agenda